 Your nonverbal child with autism must have a way to effectively communicate.

-Speech is a way to communicate that takes place in a social context.
+Most people can use speech to communicate in a social context.
 For children with autism, communication and social skills are interdependent.

-Your child needs services from a specialist who can teach him a functional method of communication.
-The IEP team must develop an appropriate communication program based on a comprehensive assessment of your child’s abilities.
+Your nonverbal child needs services from a specialist who can teach him a functional method of communication.
+The IEP team must develop an appropriate communication program based on a comprehensive assessment of your child’s needs and abilities.

 If your child cannot speak, the IEP team must also consider his needs for assistive technology.
 The team should schedule an assistive technology evaluation to identify his needs and how to meet these needs.